Access scripts using the Script menu in Script Editor on Mac

 Show the Script menu in the menu bar

 In the Script Editor app on your Mac, choose Script Editor > Preferences, then click General.

-Select the “Show Script menu in menu bar” tickbox, then make sure the “Show Computer scripts” tickbox is selected.
+Select the “Show Script menu in menu bar” checkbox, then make sure the “Show Computer scripts” checkbox is selected.

 The Script menu appears on the right side of the menu bar.

-In the Script Editor app on your Mac, save your script as a file in the Finder, then copy the file into the Script Editor Scripts folder (located in the Script folder in the Library folder on your startup disk).
+In the Script Editor app on your Mac, copy your scripts into the Scripts folder, located in the Library folder on your startup disk.